bu-ist/responsive-child-starter/README.md

 # [Project Name]

-A starter template for child themes of the Responsive Framework.
+A starter template for child themes of Responsive Framework 2.
+For Responsive Framework 3, please see https://github.com/bu-ist/responsive-child-starter-3x/.

+## Supported Technologies
+Please update this if you have a newer version of Node and can verify the theme compiles with it.
+- **Node version:** Tested up to X.
+- **npm version:** Tested up to X.

 **CREATIVE DIRECTOR:** Please provide a brief description here, then fill out links below and set up a new [Github Project](https://github.com/bu-ist/responsive-child-starter/wiki/Setting-up-Github-Projects).